A guide to lake shore lodging and campgrounds along 7 mapped routes

-One of the more exciting adventures is spending a few days and nights on an extended paddle trip.
-Most paddlers spend a night or two camping under the stars at developed campgrounds along the Water Trail.
+One of the more exciting adventures is spending a few days and nights on an extended paddle trip either camping under the stars or staying at a lakeshore lodge along the Water Trail.

 Before you launch at Tahoe, all watercraft and gear must be Cleaned, Drained and Dry to prevent Aquatic Invasive Species.
 Self inspecting and decontaminating your gear is easy and free.
 Learn how by becoming a Tahoe Keeper.